Create space out of thin air in your cosy home with these interior design tips.

 Large lives can be lived in small apartments if you have the right Fairy Godmother, aka your interior designer.
 With the right interior design touches, flourishes and choices you can create space almost literally out of thin air in an itsy bitsy teeny weenie home.

-Here we give you a glimpse into the possibilities by listing out just some of the space-saving design ideas:
+Here we give you a glimpse into the possibilities by listing out just some of the space-saving design ideas small house interior design ideas:

 - Big is beautiful– A common mistake people make in small spaces is to opt for multiple smaller sized pieces of furniture, thinking a large piece of furniture will overwhelm the space.
 Not true.
 It is better to have, say, one propah sofa rather than 5 chairs.

-- Free up floor space – Similarly fold out furniture like beds that can be folded back into an alcove in the wall, or a small dining table that is concealed behind a closed wall shelf, or a folding wall mounted writing table frees up valuable floor space when these furniture are not being used.
+- Free up floor space – Similarly fold-out furniture like beds that can be folded back into an alcove in the wall, or a small dining table that is concealed behind a closed wall shelf, or a folding wall mounted writing table frees up valuable floor space when these furnitures are not being used These are the best small living room ideas.

 - Create space – More the space you create with the furniture or installation you add to your interiors the betters.
 For instance, a custom bench with concealed storage for your dining table is a space saver or adding storage drawers to a dining table to stock cutlery.
 If you can do bigger installation projects then adding bay or bow windows that project the window out will also create more space as the ledge can be converted into a seating space with cushions.
 Of course, check with your interior designer if your home’s construction can support such structural changes.